-Taos continues to inspire the creative and curious who keep coming, in spite of the fact that we have no commercial airport (although Taos Air is a Seasonal option) and it’s quite a drive from the nearest one.
+Taos continues to inspire the creative and curious who keep coming, in spite of the fact that we have no commercial airport (although Taos Air is still a Seasonal option, it promises gradual expansion), and it’s quite a drive from the nearest one.
 Unfortunately, most only see the surface of our extraordinary and very cosmopolitan community. taoStyle intends to change that.

 To get a vibe of what this Zine is about, it’s a good idea to start at the beginning.

 I look forward to your comments and will answer as many as I can.
 That section is great for any suggestions and feedback you might have.
 Comments are moderated.